SongLeeEun/iPenGraph/CONTRIBUTING.md

 ### Merging new changes from upstream

-If you need to merge new changes from upstream (i.e. the original Penrose repo):
+If you need to merge new changes from upstream (i.e. the original iPenGraph repo):

 ```sh
 git fetch origin main:main